UxxHans/Rainbow_Cats_Universal_FPS_Aimbot_Experiment_Only/README.md

 <b>Results:</b>

 - The results are terrifying.
-The aimbot can handle all kinds of humanoid bodies in FPS games.
+The aimbot can handle all kinds of humanoid bodies in FPS games such as CSGO, Back For Blood and Remnant: From The Ashes.

 - The accuracy is high.
 Although sometimes it will miss a few shots, but this is inevitably a concerning problem if the model is well-trained.